Onitsha Port Agog as First Barge for 2025 Berths - THISDAYLIVE

 Ndubuisi Francis in Abuja

-The excitement was palpable as the General Manager of Universal Elysium Limited—the concessionaire of the Port, Mr.

-Chris Mbonu, who received the barge, alongside other stakeholders could not hide their excitement.
+The excitement was palpable, as General Manager of Universal Elysium Limited, the concessionaire of the port, Mr. Chris Mbonu, received the barge, alongside other stakeholders.

 Mbonu described the berthing of the barge with general cargo as a positive milestone and a reminder of a pressing infrastructural gap.